aura-website/aura-website.github.io/_posts/2016-12-11-how-to-extend-wifi.md

 **1.** Switch on the router that you are going to convert to AP & connect to its WiFi .
 If it is a newly bought device, the WiFi password is usually at the back sticker of the router.
 The admin dashboard is usually at either 192.168.0.1 or 192.168.1.1 .
 The admin username password is also on the back sticker.

 **2.** Same as that of wired AP, the LAN IP of this device need to be made pre-defined/static.
 The IP need to be in the main router subnet.
 Eg. if the main router IP is 192.168.1.1, you could assign 192.168.1.2 to this AP.
 Note that all APs need in the network need to have different but static IP.

+> For Griggi, the IP address of APs need to be in 192.168.7.x subnet.
+The instructions are under **Testing APs under Griggi Setup** below.

 **3.** In the AP dashboard, disable DHCP, so that IP assignment etc will only happen from the main router.